Ashworth College

 Ashworth College is a private for-profit online college based in Peachtree Corners, Georgia.
-It operates subsidiary schools Madison School of Healthcare, PCDI Canada, and James Madison High School.
+The college is accredited by the Distance Education Accrediting Commission and recognized by the U.S. Department of Education.

+Penn Foster Group, a subsidiary of Bain Capital, owns Ashworth College and its subsidiaries.

 History

-Since its founding in 1987, Professional Career Development Institute (PCDI) has developed a large selection of distance-learning programs for its high school, career, and degree programs.
+Since its founding in 1987, Professional Career Development Institute (PCDI) developed distance-learning programs for its high school, career, and degree programs.

 James Madison High School (JMHS) was established in 1996 to aid students who need an alternative approach to a high school education.
-JMHS provides the curriculum needed for students to complete one to four years of high school course work that will lead to a high school diploma.
+JMHS provides the curriculum needed for students to complete one to four years of high school coursework that will lead to a high school diploma.

 In 2000, PCDI established Ashworth College to offer associate degree programs to students who need an alternative approach to a college education.
-Ashworth College started offering master’s degree programs in 2004 and bachelor’s degree programs in 2007.
+Ashworth College started offering master's degree programs in 2004 and bachelor's degree programs in 2007.

 In 2007, all schools under PCDI merged under the Ashworth College umbrella.

 In May 2015, the Federal Trade Commission and Ashworth College entered a settlement in which the college agreed to alter its advertising claims.
 The commission had charged in its complaint that the college had deceptively marketed its online college degree and career-training programs.
 It stated that some Ashworth programs failed to meet the basic educational requirements set by state licensing boards for careers or jobs such as real estate appraisers, home inspectors, elementary school educators, and massage practitioners.
 The commission also claimed that the college's credits were represented as fully transferable, although it lacked supporting data that other colleges and universities would accept their credits.

+In 2019, Penn Foster, a subsidiary of Bain Capital, acquired Ashworth.

-As of 2021, the college is no longer accepting new students for its graduate programs.
+In 2021, the college was no longer accepting new students for its graduate programs.